 As a “lawyer’s lawyer,” Mr. Kinsella has represented numerous law firms and individual partners of firms in complex law firm dissolution proceedings, legal malpractice, and malicious prosecution actions in both state and federal courts.

-The Hollywood Reporter listed him as one of the “100 Power Lawyers” in 2013, 2014 and 2015; he is listed in “The Best Lawyers in America;” and he is a perennial “Southern California Super Lawyer.”
+The Hollywood Reporter perennially lists him as one of the “100 Power Lawyers;” he is listed in “The Best Lawyers in America” and Chambers; and he has been a Thomson Reuters “Southern California Super Lawyer” since 2004.

 Admissions, Memberships & Qualifications

 - Kilroy Realty Corporation (NYSE) (Board of Directors, 1997 – Present)

 - Listed in U.S. News & World Report Best Lawyers since 1995

 - Listed in Chambers USA, the world’s leading guide to the legal profession